Cleanly raises a $5M Series A to bring profitability to the on-demand laundry space

 Apple could be designing its own power management chip as well

-The round was led by AddVenture, with participation from returning investors Initialized Capital and Altair Capital and Millhouse Capital as a new investor.
+The round was led by AddVenture, with participation from returning investors Initialized Capital and Altair Capital, and Millhouse Capital as a new investor.

 Since Cleanly launched two years ago the on-demand space has cooled down considerably.
 There’s been an increased focus on profitability and difficulty to raise funding throughout the space, and some companies have had to shut down entirely — including on-demand laundry competitor Washio.